 1000 Friends of Florida maintains an experienced, professional staff to monitor ongoing local, regional and state growth management activities and recommend actions to 1000 Friends’ Board of Directors.
 The staff also coordinates with other public and private organizations involved in growth management issues.

-Young is responsible for the communications activities of 1000 Friends.
-She coordinates publication of the newsletter, Foresight, and annual reports.
-She works with the media, preparing news releases and op eds on timely issues.
-She also manages and updates 1000 Friends’ website, administers e-mail alerts, and coordinates webinars.
-Young handles the Better Community Award Program and also assists with fundraising and development activities.
-Additionally, she coordinates special reports and publications, and undertakes other projects on behalf of the organization.
-From 1987 until 1996, Young was the planner for the Historic Tallahassee Preservation Board.
-In that capacity, she worked with the City and County on the development and implementation of the Historic Preservation Plan, ordinance, and economic incentive program, and staffed the Architectural Review Board.
-From 1984 until 1987 she served as Florida’s first Main Street Coordinator.
+Vivian handles communications on behalf of 1000 Friends.
+Most recently, she spearheaded the Florida 2070 and Water 2070 projects which reveal the devastating impact 15 million new residents could have on Florida’s lands and waters.
+She coordinates monthly Dr. John M. DeGrove webinars which have attracted more than 9,000 participants since 2012.
+Additionally, Vivian manages 1000 Friends’ website, administers e-mail alerts, coordinates publication of the newsletter and annual report, and undertakes fundraising activities.
+She has authored many of the organization’s special reports, and served as its Interim President in 2014.
+Prior to joining 1000 Friends, Vivian was the Planner for the Historic Tallahassee Preservation Board, working with the City and County on the development and implementation of the Historic Preservation Plan, ordinance, and economic incentive program, and staffing the Architectural Review Board.
+Previously she served as Florida’s first Main Street Coordinator.
 In 2005 she received an individual achievement award from the Florida Heritage Foundation and Tallahassee Trust for Historic Preservation for her two decades of contributions in historic preservation.
-She received her Master of Urban Planning degree from the University of Illinois at Urbana-Champaign, and is a member of the American Institute of Certified Planners.
+She received her Master of Urban Planning degree with honors from the University of Illinois at Urbana-Champaign, and is a member of the American Institute of Certified Planners.

 Robert N. Hartsell, P.A.
 (Of Counsel to 1000 Friends since October 2014)